 Stylist Makeup Artist in FDA it’s important that your makeup look its absolute best for your wedding day.
 Whether you plan to marry on a beach at noon or at night under the stars, by keep your makeup simple you will look and feel great.
 You don’t want to much, nor too little, a natural look is very important.
-Hair Make Up Artist this is not the time to be experimenting with new looks.
+Best Wedding Makeup Artist this is not the time to be experimenting with new looks.
 Your makeup should enhance your beauty not hide it.
 Here are some tips to help with you achieve your perfect bridal makeup:

 - If you are having a facial done, make sure it is at least two weeks prior to your wedding.